-This is very important because a lot of times once you get started fasting you’re gonna want to start exploring a little bit.
-You’re gonna get curious about different things.
-So I figured I’d give you the breakdown of the things that you truly can consume without any hiccup whatsoever.
+This is very important because of a lot of times once you get started fasting you're gonna want to start exploring a little bit.
+You're gonna get curious about different things.
+So I figured I'd give you the breakdown of the things that you truly can consume without any hiccup whatsoever.

 Alright, so you can consume black coffee. don't add a sweetener to it and don't add any cream to it.

-Black coffee in and of itself is very very powerful and it actually has some effects on on autophagy.
+Black coffee in and of itself is very very powerful and it actually has some effects on autophagy.

-Means it actually speeds up the process of your cells recycling each other.
+This means it actually speeds up the process of your cells recycling each other.

-There is actually a study those published in the journal of Cell cycle.
-That found that the polyphenols in coffee whether it was decaffeinated or caffeinated actually encouraged cells to recycle and go through Autophagy much more than those that didn’t have coffee
+There is actually a study published in the journal of Cell cycle.
+That found that the polyphenols in coffee whether it was decaffeinated or caffeinated actually encouraged cells to recycle and go through Autophagy much more than those that didn't have coffee

 Now additionally coffee has a little bit of caffeine in it and believe it or not caffeine supports your fast.
 Caffeine not only helps boost fat loss but it also supports autophagy as well.
 So it helps the cellular rejuvenation effects.